 Fatty Liver: Foods that You Should Avoid

-The ramifications of these dietary changes are excess weight, issues having to do with obesity and lastly, excess fat that accumulates in the liver and complicates the completion of basic functions.
+The ramifications of these dietary changes are excess weight, issues having to do with obesity and lastly, excess fat that accumulates in the liver and complicates the performance of basic functions.

-Once someone is diagnosed with fatty liver disease, adopting healthy habits immediately is crucial.
-In other words, a person with fatty liver disease should follow a balanced diet and incorporate exercise into their daily routine.
-In this way, they will be able to stabilize their weight and facilitate the recovery of their liver functions.
+Once a doctor diagnoses someone with fatty liver disease, adopting healthy habits immediately is crucial.
+In other words, a person with fatty liver disease should follow a balanced diet.
+Also, they should incorporate exercise into their daily routine.
+This way, they’ll be able to stabilize their weight and facilitate the recovery of their liver functions.

 (Photo: PABLO TESTIGOCRIMINAL/ Flickr.com)

-A fatty liver will have problems digesting food that is high in fat and other similar elements, which is why fatty food consumption should be avoided or reduced to the bare minimum.
-Moreover, foods that are high in fat lead to weight gain, which also presents health complications for someone suffering from fatty liver disease.
+A fatty liver will have problems digesting food that’s high in fat and other similar elements.
+Which is why they should avoid eating fatty foods or reduce them to the bare minimum.
+Moreover, foods that are high in fat lead to weight gain.
+This may also cause health complications for someone suffering from fatty liver disease.